David Smythe

-This page is mainly about two French earth scientists who have tried to deny or minimise the human contribution to global heating.
+I wrote this page initially between 2008 and 2010, about two French earth scientists who tried to deny or minimise the human contribution to global heating.
 Their obstructive views, spanning well over a decade, held great sway in the French scientific community because of their strong scientific and political connections.
-I am not providing any original research, but simply supplying translations of relevant French articles from Le Monde, a newspaper which I read every day in print, and which is on a par, or surpasses, the best of The Guardian or the New York Times.
+I did not provide any original research, but simply supplied translations of relevant French articles from Le Monde, a newspaper which I read every day, and which is on a par, or surpasses, the best of The Guardian or the New York Times.

-I have also appended at the foot of this page some comments about the changing views on climate expressed in the Economist over the years.
+In 2020 I added some comments about the changing views on climate expressed in the Economist over the years.
 This conservative weekly magazine, particularly influential in political circles, has also contributed to the delay in progressing measures to combat global heating.

 The French media debate about le réchauffement climatique (global heating) is far more grown-up than the sensationalised news and comment that passes for debate in the British broadsheets.
 I have translated some of these articles into English, in the hope that the French media perception might be better appreciated - and admired - by non-French-speaking scientists, and also because until recently this debate was largely ignored in the anglophone world.
 I excluded articles covering subjects which are well covered in the anglophone press, unless the French take on them is significantly different.